Dig deeper at Porth

 Everything you need to know about our closest stretch of sand.

 How far is the beach?
-A 5-minute walk down the road.
+A five-minute walk down the road.
 You don’t need to take your car

 Will there be lifeguards?
 The RNLI team is on duty daily between May and September, and patrol between 10am-6pm.